Romanticism

 Mystery

-Turner’s of depiction Ovid’s departure is appropriately ambiguous.
+Turner’s depiction of Ovid’s departure is appropriately ambiguous.
 Which figure is Ovid?
 Is he even in the painting?
 With Ovid’s oeuvre of poetry that speaks through unreliable but knowable narrators, and the first person poetry from exile, “Who is Ovid,” is a very apt question.

 Romanticism

-Joseph Mallord William Turner, Snow Storm – Steam-Boat off a Harbour’s Mouth, exhibited 1842, Tate, London, UK.
+J. W. M. Turner, Snow Storm—Steam-Boat off a Harbour’s Mouth, exhibited 1842, Tate, London, UK.

-Ancient Italy — Ovid Banished From Rome certainly depicts emotion, look at the figures whose various poses display a range of feelings under categories of anguish, anger, and sadness.
+Ancient Italy—Ovid Banished From Rome certainly depicts emotion, look at the figures whose various poses display a range of feelings under categories of anguish, anger, and sadness.

-“…the skies over Thanet are the loveliest in all Europe”
+…the skies over Thanet are the loveliest in all Europe

-Those of you not skim-reading will realise that Thanet is most definitely not in Rome.
+As in many of Turner’s paintings Ancient Italy—Ovid Banished From Rome is centered on a massive sky and the water below (The river Tiber or the sea—you decide).
+Those of you who not skim-reading will realize that Thanet is most definitely not in Rome.
 Rather, it is in Kent.
 Turner was in love with the light in this area of the world.

-Joseph Mallord William Turner, Margate, c.1832, Lady Lever Art Gallery, Bebington, UK/
+J. W. M. Turner, Margate, c.
+1832, Lady Lever Art Gallery, Bebington, UK.

-“Where therefore, and in this very town of Margate, he lived, when he chose to be quit of London, and yet not to travel”
+Where therefore, and in this very town of Margate, he lived, when he chose to be quit of London, and yet not to travel.

-John Ruskin, influential writer and art critic.
+John Ruskin, an influential writer and art critic

 Poetry in Painting